Earl Weaver: Playing career

 The St. Louis Cardinals signed the 17-year-old Weaver in 1948 as a second baseman.
 Playing for the Class D West Frankfurt Cardinals in 1948, he had a .268 batting average, with 92 bases on balls and 96 runs scored and only 24 strikeouts.
 He was named an All-Star.
-Playing Class C ball in 1949, his average improved to .282, with an on-base percentage of .382, 75 bases on balls, 101 runs batted in (RBI), 80 runs scored and 17 stolen bases.
+Playing for the Class C level St. Joseph Cardinals in 1949, his average improved to .282, with an on-base percentage of .382, 75 bases on balls, 101 runs batted in (RBI), 80 runs scored and 17 stolen bases.
 In 1950, he hit .276 playing Class B baseball for the Winston-Salem Cardinals of the Carolina League; though he had been hitting around .300 before a thumb injury.
 In 1951, he hit .279 with the Single-A Omaha Cardinals, and was again an All-star.
-He was a flashy fielder and hard base runner, and the fans loved him for competing all out when he played; though he did not hit with power, lacked speed, and had a mediocre throwing arm.
+He was known for his defensive ability and aggressive style of play.
+However, he did not hit with power, lacked speed, and had a weak throwing arm overall.

-Weaver's best, and essentially only, opportunity to make the Cardinals major league roster came in the Cardinals' spring training of 1952 when he was part of the team's 40-man roster.
+Weaver's opportunity to make the St. Louis Cardinals major league roster came in the Cardinals' spring training of 1952 when he was part of the team's 40-man roster.
 He performed well and many believed he could make the team as a backup second baseman.
 But his competition for backup second baseman was the Cardinals new manager, 35-year old Eddie Stanky, who had final decision making authority over who made the Cardinals final roster.
 Stanky ultimately chose himself over Weaver.
 Weaver became dispirited, falling into drink and depression.
-He played 1952 and the following eight years in the minor leagues, never reaching above the Double-A level except for a handful of games.
+He spent the next nine seasons in the minor leagues, serving as a player-manager from 1956 to 1960.

-After 1953, his rights were sold to the Denver Bears in the Pittsburgh Pirates organization.
-In 1956, he wound up playing for the independent Montgomery Rebels in Single-A baseball, who would become the Knoxville Smokies.
+Following the 1953 season, his rights were sold to the Denver Bears in the Pittsburgh Pirates organization.
+In 1956, he played for the independent Montgomery Rebels.
 By 1957, he was in the Orioles farm system.